 What could be more magical than waking up in a cozy cabin with a crackling fire in a stone fireplace and a layer of freshly fallen snow?
 Well, I suppose a cabin resort with a full-scale 18th-century village complete with a mercantile building, a tavern, a chapel, and even a sugar shack might fit the bill.

 This is exactly what you will find at Oak Lodge, a family-owned and operated resort on 800+ acres.
-The resort offers luxury amenities include a spa, yoga instruction, an indoor swimming pool and hot tub, plus, over 10-miles hiking trails accessible from the property, ideal for snowshoeing.
+The resort offers luxury amenities including a spa, yoga instruction, an indoor swimming pool and hot tub, plus, over 10-miles of hiking trails accessible from the property, ideal for snowshoeing.

 In addition to luxury cabins, with soaking tubs perfect after a day exploring, Oak Lodge’s accommodation options include a 4-rooms with king-sized beds located at the lodge plus a 4-bedroom/3-bathroom 19th-century farmhouse with full kitchen facilities.
 Cabins and lodge accommodations include a scrumptious and satisfying full breakfast.